slittorin/home-assistant-setup/README.md

 - Backup Home Assistant with snapshots (includes MariaDB database) according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
+  - The backup files are daily copied to server 1.
+    - Can also be triggered manually.
 - We backup history database (InfluxDB) according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
 - We backup Grafana database according:
   - Daily snapshots, keep for 7 days (monday through saturday).
   - Weekly snapshots (sunday), keep for 8 weeks.
 - Github for Grafana dashboards.
+  - Triggered from Home Assistant.
 - TBD.
 Files from the above are moved to my NAS for storage (old files deleted).

 ## Conceptual design